 Once removed, the entire tumour will be sent to a pathologist who will examine parts of it under the microscope.
 Additional information such as the tumour size and spread of tumour cells to lymph nodes will be provided in the final pathology report.

-Grade is a word pathologists use to describe how different the cancer looks compared to normal tissue.
-Because adenocarcinoma develops from tissue which looks like small bowel (Barretts esophagus), the grade for adenocarcinoma of the esophagus is based on how different the cancer cells look compared to the normal cells in the small bowel.
+Grade is a word pathologists use to describe how different the cancer looks compared to normal, healthy tissue.
+Because adenocarcinoma develops from tissue that looks like small bowel, the grade for adenocarcinoma of the esophagus is based on how different the cancer cells look compared to the normal, healthy cells in the small bowel.